-- 6 Click OK. - 7 In the Report Definition Editor, specify the settings and the file paths you want included in the report, then click OK. - 8 Click OK. - 9 Generate the report as either a Preview report or a Stored report.
-For procedures on generating a Preview report, see "Generating a Preview Report" on page 58.
-For procedures on generating a Stored report, see "Generating a Stored Report" on page 59. - 10 From the file type drop-down menu, select either XLS, XLSX, Text, or CSV. - 11 Click the Export a Report and Save it to the Disk button. - 12 Select Save File and click OK.
+6 Click OK.

+- 7 In the Report Definition Editor, specify the settings and the file paths you want included in the report, then click OK. - 8 Click Save. - 9 Generate the report as either a Preview report or a Stored report.
+For procedures on generating a Preview report, see "Generating a Preview Report" on page 64.
+For procedures on generating a Stored report, see "Generating a Stored Report" on page 66. - 10 From the file type drop-down menu, select either XLS, XLSX, Text, or CSV. - 11 Click the Export a Report and Save it to the Disk button. - 12 Select Save File and click OK.

-6.12 Micro Focus Storage Manager Policy Reports
+6.12 Micro Focus File Dynamics and Storage Manager Policy Reports

 In most reports, you browse to and specify a file path for the report through the Target Paths tab.
-If you have Micro Focus Storage Manager (MSM) managing your organization's user and collaborative storage, you can have File Reporter report on the storage according to the target paths of the MSM policies, rather than through a specific file path.
+If you have either Micro Focus File Dynamics or Micro Focus Storage Manager managing your organization's user and collaborative storage, you can have File Reporter report on the storage according to the target paths of the File Dynamics or Storage Manager policies, rather than through a specific file path.

-IMPORTANT: File Reporter 3.0 requires that you upgrade to Storage Manager 4.0 or above.
+IMPORTANT: File Reporter 3.5 supports File Dynamics 6.0 and Storage Manager 4.0 or above.

-The advantages to specifying an MSM policy rather than a file path is that an MSM policy can include many different target paths.
-For example, in a large organization that utilizes Storage Manager's load balancing capabilities, a single MSM policy might have 10 or more target paths.
+The advantages to specifying a File Dynamics or Storage Manager policy rather than a file path is that a policy can include many different target paths.
+For example, in a large organization that utilizes File Dynamics' or Storage Manager's load balancing capabilities, a single policy might have 10 or more target paths.
 If you chose to specify the paths through the Target Paths tab, you would need to list all 10 paths.
-But if you have each of the target paths listed in a single MSM policy, through the MSM Policies tab, all you need to do is add the single MSM policy.
+But if you have each of the target paths listed in a single policy, through the File Management Policies tab, all you need to do is add the single policy.

-Another important advantage is that File Reporter reads the associated policy target paths each time a report is generated, so that it dynamically responds to changes in assigned target paths for MSM policies.
+Another important advantage is that File Reporter reads the associated policy target paths each time a report is generated, so that it dynamically responds to changes in assigned target paths for File Dynamics or Storage Manager policies.

-NOTE: Procedures for integrating File Reporter with Storage Manager are included in Section 4.5, "Integrating with Micro Focus Storage Manager," on page 37.
+NOTE: Procedures for integrating File Reporter with File Dynamics or Storage Manager are included in Section 4.5, "Integrating with File Dynamics or Storage Manager," on page 40.

-You can specify MSM policies for all File Reporter reports with the exception of Comparison reports, Permissions by Identity reports, and Volume Free Space reports.
+You can specify policies for all File Reporter reports with the exception of Comparison reports, Permissions by Identity reports, and Volume Free Space reports.